escap/fenix-ui-filter/README.md

 ...
 ```

-# Semantic
+# Groups

+It is possible to define a group selector.
+There are two kind of group selectors:
+- standard group selector
+- semantic group selector

+A standard group selector is a group of selectors in each selector is active at the same time.
+It is a selector that contains many selectors.
+This is useful, for example, when a specific information can be described with different attributes (e.g. contact information contains name, surname, role, etc.).

-It is possible to define a semantic selector.
-A semantic selector is a group of selectors in which only one
+A semantic group selector is a group of selectors in which only one
  can be active.
 This is useful, for example, when a specific information can be selected in different manners (e.g. time selection,
  with a calendar or a range).

 # Filter layout definition
 It is possible to specify where a selector has to be rendered.
-FENIX Filter looks for `data-selector=":id"` or `data-semantic=":id"` where `:id` is the selector/semantic id within its `el`.
+FENIX Filter looks for `data-selector=":id"` or `data-group=":id"` where `:id` is the selector/group id within its `el`.
 In case no container will be found, FENIX filter will add (append/prepend according to configuration) the container to its `el`.

 It is possible to pass an HTML template using the `template` configuration that will be attached to the `el`.